Top 10 Organic Sunscreens for Sensitive Skin

 • Check the expiration date!
 Old sunscreen loses broad-spectrum protection.

-Environmental Impact: Reef-Safe and Vegan Options
+Environmental Impacts of Sunscreens: Reef-Safe and Vegan Options

 Choosing reef-safe organic sunscreen isn’t just about your skin—it protects ocean life, too.
 Many sunscreens contain oxybenzone or octinoxate, which bleach coral reefs and harm marine ecosystems.